Have you booked a Royal Caribbean cruise (or about to book one) and wondered if the price of the cruise could drop later?

 There are a few tips and strategies you can use to lock in a great price, and protect yourself in case there is a price drop later.

-If you spot a lower publicly advertised rate available to the general public for the cruise fare you booked within 48 hours of reserving your cruise, Royal Caribbean will honor the lower rate by applying an onboard credit to the reservation equal to 110% of the price difference.
-For reservations outside of final payment period, the onboard credit may be replaced, upon request, with a reduction to the outstanding balance or a refund.
+If you spot a lower publicly advertised rate available to the general public for the cruise fare you booked, Royal Caribbean will honor the lower rate by refunding you the difference in price.

 Group rates, membership programs, charters or other Travel Agent promotions not offered by Royal Caribbean to the general public, including but not limited to travel agent rebates are ineligible.